upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 03 -- Intro to CSS/Lesson Plan.md

 			<ul>
 				<li> Teacher Welcomes Students, directs them to take an index card, have a seat, and start the do now</li>
 				<li> Teacher instructs students to look at the code sample on the slides, and make at least <i>three</i> observations about what they see and <i>one</i>  inference as to what it might do</li>
+        <li> As students complete do-now, teacher calls class to attention and leads shareout, praising keen observations and insightful inferences while using the shareout as an informal assessment of student prior knowledge and aptitude for the coming material. </i>
 			</ul>
 		</td>